muchdogesec/cve2stix/README.md

 BEFORE CONTINUING: [I STRONGLY recommend you read our blog on CVE/CPE API responses](https://www.dogesec.com/blog/converting_cve_cpe_to_stix_objects/), and the logic to interpret them.
 The blog can be found here.
 It is also linked at the bottom of this readme.
 This code is built around that logic.

+The structure of the STIX objects on a graph looks as follows:

+<iframe width="768" height="432" src="https://miro.com/app/live-embed/uXjVK0iYlTw=/?moveToViewport=-959,-619,1650,789&embedId=218796126914" frameborder="0" scrolling="no" allow="fullscreen; clipboard-read; clipboard-write" allowfullscreen></iframe>

 ### Marking Definition / Identity

 These are hardcoded and imported from our [stix4doge repository](https://github.com/muchdogesec/stix4doge).
 Specifically these objects;